Funeral March of a Marionette (1872)

 Charles Gounod 1818 – 1893

-Funeral March of a Marionette is a little piece of program music.
+Funeral March of a Marionette is an example of program music.
 Here’s the story it tells: A marionette dies in a duel (introduction).
+The other marionettes mourn his death.
 His friends make a funeral procession to the cemetery (beginning of the march).
-Along the way, the mourners stop off at a pub for refreshments and drink a toast to their lost friend (middle section).
+Along the way, the mourners stop off for refreshments and drink a toast to their lost friend (middle section).
 They continue the procession to the graveyard (conclusion).

-This arrangement is for AATB saxophone quartet.
+This arrangement is for S/AATB saxophone quartet.
 A soprano sax substitute for alto sax 1 is included so it may be played by an SATB sax quartet as well.
-The original keys of Gounod’s Funeral March of a Marionette are D minor and D major.
-This saxophone quartet arrangement is in C minor and major.
+This arrangement is based on the 1872 piano version.
+No cuts have been made.
+It is in the original keys of D minor and D major.
+It remains in 6/8 time throughout the piece.

-- The range for each saxophone part are shown below.
+- The range for each saxophone part is shown below.

-- The audio sample above is of the first minute of the piece.
+- The audio sample above includes the first 1.5 minutes of the piece.

-- Registered users can download a complete sample score and full length audio file of of Funeral March of a Marionette on the ‘Samples’ tab.
+- A complete sample score and full length audio file of of Funeral March of a Marionette is available on the ‘Samples’ tab above.

 Charles-François Gounod (17 June 1818 – 18 October 1893), known as Charles Gounod, was a French composer.
 He wrote twelve operas.
 His Faust (1859) and his Roméo et Juliette (1867) are still performed today.
 He wrote a large amount of church music, many songs, and popular short pieces.
 His reworking of a J.S.
 Bach invention, Ave Maria is very popular at Christmas.
 “Funeral March of a Marionette” is often performed by orchestras and pianists.